cincodenada/glitch-bulk-downloader/README.md

 The script will download your regular projects into an `./active` folder, and will download all your archived projects into an `./archived` folder.

-It will now also save your project metadata as a JSON file alongside the project folder.
-If you ran this script before this feature was added, you can re-run the script in the same directory and it will fill in the metadata files without re-downloading the projects.
+It will now also save your project metadata (description, stats, etc) as a JSON file alongside the project folder.
+If you have previously run this script before this feature was added, you can re-run the script in the same directory and it will fill in the metadata files without re-downloading the projects.

 The script can download in two "modes":